kamil-bednarek/homebridge-tech-emodul/README.md

 ### License

-This Homebridge plugin is released under the MIT License.
+This Homebridge plugin is released under the Apache-2.0 license.

 ### Contact